Experience is a gameplay mechanic in Minecraft used for repairing Weapons and Tools on an Anvil, and for Enchanting items.

 Other ones depend on Items that usually grant Experience, such as smelting Stone or making Charcoal.
 Same applies to farms centered around growing crops like Kelp.

-XP Farms with Mobs
+Mob XP Farms

 The following XP farms will be ranked according to how easy it is to build them and how much Experience they yield for the effort.